void

 Kingdom or Empire?

 Negus of Abyssinia in Hašek's lifetime was Melenik II.
 (1844-1913).
 He is best known for having thwarted an Italian invasion in 1896 and thus preserved the country's independence.
 His army beat the aggressors in the battle of Adua and a peace agreement was signed.
-His army was well organised and equipped with modern weapons from England and Belgia[a].
+His army was well organised and equipped with modern weapons from England and Belgium[a].

-Melenik undertook trips to Europe but it is doubtful if he ever visited Prague and if so he would surely not have let himself be exhibited in a circus.
+Melenik undertook trips to Europe but it is doubtful if he ever visited Prague, and if so he would surely not have let himself be exhibited in a circus.

 Švejk's imagination